RRZE-HPC/MD-Bench/log/MG/logbook/logbook_MG.md

 < CPU Pinnend Memory + Malloc only once + Only zero forces + No Param Copy + Neighbour aware + force AoS >.

+Porting the integrate code first to AoS and then to CUDA yields yet another performance improvement, even though velocity data and position data have to copied from device to host due to neighbour list updates:

+< CPU Pinnend Memory + Malloc only once + Only zero forces + No Param Copy + Neighbour aware + force AoS + integrate cuda >.

 ## Task4: Instrument kernels with MarkerAPI

 <!-----------------------------------------------------------------------------